-How to Become an Operating Room Technician
+How to Become an Operating Room Technician (OR Tech)

 There's a good reason why the operating room provides such compelling material for TV shows and films: in reality, surgery is a dramatic, high-stakes and intense field of medicine in which the importance of teamwork cannot be overstressed.
 The vital duties of operating room technicians place them in the operating room before, during and after the surgeons' and nurses' participation.